AbrarAhmed111/AbrarAhmed111/README.md

 ## About Me

-I am a Full Stack Engineer with 3+ years of experience building and leading production-ready web applications using Next.js, React, Node.js, FastAPI, and modern cloud-backed tools.
+I am a Full Stack Engineer with years of experience building and leading production-ready web applications using Next.js, React, Node.js, FastAPI, and modern cloud-backed tools.
 My work spans eCommerce websites, SaaS platforms, CRMs, AI-integrated products, MVPs, and custom full-stack applications for clients across Pakistan, the USA, UK, UAE, and other regions.

-I have led frontend and development teams, managed client meetings, planned product architecture, reviewed code, mentored developers, and delivered projects from discovery to deployment.
+I have led development teams, managed client meetings, planned product architecture, reviewed code, mentored developers, and delivered projects from discovery to deployment.
 Alongside engineering, I enjoy helping other developers grow and have mentored 16+ people in web development.

 ## What I Do